Frequently Asked Questions:

 Which artist you wish to book with

 The time of year (local events, public holidays, etc.)

 Your own availability / flexibility

 How much time your tattoo will require to complete

 Get a good night’s sleep and eat a proper meal before coming in for your tattoo.
 Make sure to show up on time for your appointment!

-If you want up-to-date information on the waiting list for an artist, or the shop in general, please email firstname.lastname@example.org or call us on
+If you want up-to-date information on the waiting list for an artist, or the shop in general, please email firstname.lastname@example.org or whatsapp us on

-Starting price for any small tattoo (no matter how small) is R900.
+Starting price for any small, basic tattoo (no matter how small) is R900.

-We can give you an approximate estimate via email if you send through your ideas, preferred size in centimetres, and placement on your body, however some ideas will require an in-person consultation in order to quote accurately.
-Consultations will be booked via email in accordance with the artist's schedule.
+We can give you an approximate estimated quote via email or whatsapp if you send through your tattoo ideas, preferred size for the design in centimeters and preferred placement on your body, however some ideas will require an in-person consultation in order to quote accurately.
+Consultations will be booked in accordance with the artist's schedule.

 Once you're happy with the quote and wish to proceed, we require a 40% deposit to secure your appointment.